Cybersecurity

 Basic Policy

-Management System
+Management Structure

 Aozora has established a security policy and a systems risk management policy, and conducts cybersecurity management with the active engagement of senior management based on a risk appetite framework approved by the Board of Directors.

-Cybersecurity Management System
+Cybersecurity Management Structure

 an image about Cybersecurity Management System an image about Cybersecurity Management System